 Example 3: After several years of operating solely out of a warehouse in Philadelphia, Pennsylvania, you open a one-room satellite office just outside of Albuquerque, New Mexico—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Clovis, New Mexico: You are required to collect sales tax from the Clovis customer.

-New Mexico law considers tax on sales of items in terms of both “exemptions” and “deductions.”
+New Mexico law considers tax on sales of items in terms of both exemptions and deductions.
 Under New Mexico law, some items sold via the Internet to New Mexico customers may be tax-exempt; in other cases, a taxed amount may be deductible.
-For a relatively brief and readable statement of the various exemptions and deductions, check the TRD FYI publication “GROSS RECEIPTS & COMPENSATING TAXES: AN OVERVIEW.”
+For a relatively brief and readable statement of the various exemptions and deductions, check the TRD FYI publication “GROSS RECEIPTS & COMPENSATING TAXES: AN OVERVIEW” (click here to download from the TRD website).
 For a more detailed review and explanation of all exemptions and deductions, including relevant statutes and illustrative examples, consult the sections in Part 3.2 of the New Mexico Administrative Code covering NMS 7-9-12 through 7-9-114.

 New Mexico also has an annual gross receipts tax holiday from the first Friday in August through to the following Sunday.
 The tax holiday covers such things as clothing and shoes costing less than $100 and various computers costing no more than $1,000.
-For additional information, check the TRD’s FYI publication on the gross receipts tax holiday.
+For additional information, check the TRD’s tax holiday webpage.